roniRamon/safeWeb/proposal.md

 ## Wireframe

-Option page can set a clock to limit the time on the web and set an alert when the time is over.
+Option page - The user can set a clock to limit the time on the web. when the time is over an alert will popup.
+The timer can be reset.
-Input filed allow to user to add a specific URL to a lost of blocked URL's and to add keywords to filter results from search engine.
+Input fields allow to user to add a specific URL to a list of blocked URL's and to add keywords to filter results from search engine.

 ![options page](images/safeWeb-options_v2.png)

-Popup page gives the user easy access to the option page, add URL's to block, add keywords to filter and view of the timer.
+Popup page allow the user easy access to the option page, add URL's to block, add keywords to filter and view of the timer.

 ![popup page](images/safeWeb-popup.png)